-- 1. The graduate candidate will apply ethical principles in professional settings. - 2.
-The graduate candidate will evaluate multiple approaches in educational programs in a professional context and communicate effective change. - 3.
-The graduate candidate will use best practices to design, assess, and evaluate instruction, within the context of their educational setting. - 4.
+- 3. The graduate candidate will use best practices to design, assess, and evaluate instruction, within the context of their educational setting. - 4.
 The graduate candidate will identify best practices in their teaching in an educational setting using effective learning strategies and assessments.